Cook smarter

 Overly wet dough spreads and flattens on the peel instead of holding its shape, and it tends to stick, making a clean launch into the oven difficult.
 The crust can also bake up dense and gummy if the dough hasn't developed enough gluten structure to trap steam properly.
 High-hydration doughs require thorough mixing and folding to build that structure.

 Home ovens top out around 260–280°C (500–550°F), which is significantly cooler than a wood-fired oven.
 At lower temperatures, a drier dough in the 62–65% range tends to perform better — it browns more evenly and crisps up before the center turns gummy.
-Very high-hydration doughs are optimized for fast, high-heat baking and can underperform in a standard oven.
+High-hydration doughs are optimized for fast, high-heat baking and can underperform in a standard oven.

 Higher hydration speeds up fermentation because water makes sugars and enzymes more accessible to the yeast.
 A 70% hydration dough will typically proof faster than a 60% one at the same temperature with the same yeast quantity.
 When you increase hydration, it's worth reducing your yeast slightly or shortening bulk fermentation time to avoid over-proofing.